 Step Sheet: Click here to download.

-While we definitely have to consider the Electric Slide a classic, as it has been around for so long and is still super popular, it is more famously known as an easy line dance and is popular to this day largely due to that.
+While we have to consider the Electric Slide a classic, as it has been around for so long and is still super popular, it is more famously known as an easy line dance and is popular to this day largely due to that.
 It is easy to pick up and is sure to be danced at any country bar on a weekend or at a wedding when the dance floor opens up.

 I covered this dance previously in another article: 20 Beginner Line Dances You Need To Know, check out more information about it there!